oxen-io/loki-launcher/README.md

 Running it once should start the suite of services into the background or give you a message why it can't

-Running it again when --start-only used, will try to start the suite of services if not already running and does nothing if they are running
+Running it again when `--start-only` used, will try to start the suite of services if not already running and does nothing if they are running

-Running it again without --start-only used, will give you an interactive terminal to lokid (the copy running from the current directory if you have multiple).
+Running it again without `--start-only` used, will give you an interactive terminal to lokid (the copy running from the current directory if you have multiple).
 `exit` will stop your service node.
-If you just want to exit the interactive terminal, please use ctrl-c.
+If you just want to exit the interactive terminal, please use `ctrl-c`.

 You can pass most [command line parameters](https://lokidocs.com/Advanced/lokid/) that you would give to lokid to index.js